Understanding Bell locality tests at colliders: Continuous and binary observables

 where the unit vectors $\hat u_{1,2}, \hat v_{1,2}$ denote the directions along which the spin of $A$ and $B$ is measured with a perfect detector.

-Interestingly, the upper bound in Eq.~(\ref{continuous CHSH}) is always smaller than 2.
-Therefore, if the spin correlations derived from Eq.~(\ref{PC}) violate the usual (binary) CHSH inequality, they necessarily violate the continuous-variable version, Eq.~(\ref{continuous CHSH}).
-Moreover, if the chosen spin observables are not aligned, i.e. $|\hat u_1 \cdot \hat u_2|, |\hat v_1 \cdot \hat v_2| \neq 1$ ---as is typically the case in Bell tests--- the bound becomes even stronger than the standard CHSH one.
+Interestingly, the upper bound in (\ref{continuous CHSH}) is always less than or equal to 2.
+Therefore, if the spin correlations derived from Eq.~(\ref{PC}) violate the usual CHSH bound, they necessarily violate the continuous-variable version (\ref{continuous CHSH}).
+Moreover, if the chosen spin observables are not aligned, i.e. $|\hat u_1 \cdot \hat u_2|, |\hat v_1 \cdot \hat v_2| \neq 1$ ---as is typical in Bell tests--- the bound becomes even stronger than the standard CHSH one.
 In particular, for $|\hat u_1 \cdot \hat u_2| = |\hat v_1 \cdot \hat v_2|=0$, which is the optimal configuration when the two-particle system is in a maximally entangled state, the upper bound reduces to $\sqrt{2}$, significantly below 2.

 As it was stressed in Ref.~\cite{Bechtle:2025ugc}, one of the main obstacles to test Bell nonlocality in colliders is to determine the value of the coefficients $\alpha_a, \alpha_b$ entering the relation (\ref{PC}) between momentum and spin correlations without assuming the SM framework.
 We address this difficulty below.
 However, it is interesting to note in passing that for the Bell test we do not actually need that these coefficients are equal to (or smaller than) the ones derived from the SM.
 A slightly larger value would also work.
 E.g. if $A$, $B$ are a top quark and anti-quark produced at the LHC, and $a$, $b$ the daughter leptons, then the SM prediction is $|\alpha|=1$ for both decays.
 However, when the system is close to the singlet state a larger value, $|\alpha|\simlt 2^{1/4}$ would also work for the Bell test.